lrmartins/lrmartins/content/post/talks_2021/index.md

 ---
 reading_time: false
 title: Talks at UEFS and UFRGS
-summary: Presented my work in the Echinoderms Functional Biology and Systematics class at UEFS and Invertebrate Zoology class at UFRGS, in Brazil.
+summary: Presented my work in the Echinoderms Functional Biology and Systematics class at UEFS and in the Invertebrate Zoology class at UFRGS, in Brazil.
 Fun time sharing knowledge with students!
 authors:
-date: 2021-04-10
+date: 2021-05-12
 profile: false
 comments: false
 image: